Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Jago:

-Jago is an exuberant pre-wedding ceremony where family members carry a decorated earthen pot with a lit lamp on the head.
+Jago is an exuberant pre-wedding ceremony at the groom’s house, where family members carry a decorated earthen pot with a lit lamp on their head.
 They go around the neighbourhood, singing and dancing, to announce the upcoming wedding, spread joy, and invite the community to join.

 Jago

 The Maiya ceremony involves applying turmeric and sandalwood paste to the bride and groom’s bodies at their respective homes.
-This ritual is believed to cleanse and purify them before the wedding.
+This cleansing ritual is believed to purify them before the wedding.

 Maiyan